axar-ai/axar/README.md

 ## Contributing

 We welcome contributions from the community.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.
 We run regular workshops and events to help you get started.
 Join our [Discord](https://discord.gg/4h8fUZTWD9) to stay in the loop.

 ## License